davidhou17/prompt-saver-mcp/README.md

 ```

-This ensures that the LLM saves, checks, and uses your existing prompts for tasks.
+This helps ensure that the LLM runs the relevant tools without you explicitly asking.

 > **💡 Tip**: For enhanced MongoDB management, consider using the [MongoDB MCP Server](https://github.com/mongodb-js/mongodb-mcp-server) alongside this prompt saver.
 It provides direct MongoDB operations and can help you manage your prompt database more effectively.